ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Configuration interfaces are used to configure the security protocols before a handshake begins or the keys are negotiated.

-- Identities and Private Keys (IPK): The application can provide its provide its identity, credentials (e.g., certificates), and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
+- Identities and Private Keys (IPK): The application can provide its identity, credentials (e.g., certificates), and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
   - TLS